Fireworks

 Winter Events

-In 2024, the Meredith Rotary sponsors the 45th annual Great Meredith Rotary Ice Fishing Derby on February 10-11.
-The Lakes Region Sled Dog Club hosts the 95th annual Laconia World Championship Sled Dog Derby, which is scheduled for Feb 16-18.
-The New England Pond Hockey Classic is scheduled for Meredith on February 2-4.
+In 2025, the Meredith Rotary sponsors the 46th annual Great Meredith Rotary Ice Fishing Derby on February 8-9.
+The Lakes Region Sled Dog Club hosts the annual Laconia World Championship Sled Dog Derby on February 21-23.
+The 16th Annual New England Pond Hockey Classic is scheduled for Meredith on January 31-February 2.
 These events require cold weather, ice and snow, so hopefully, they will be held every year, despite global warming.
 Good ice conditions (8″-16″ thick) are essential to the fishing and hockey events, while plenty of snow is required for the sled dog derby.

 Fortunately, the fishing and hockey events both have alternatives in years of thin ice.
 The fishing derby is a statewide event, so even if there is thin ice on Lake Winnipesaukee, there will be many small lakes and ponds nearby with ice thick enough for fishing.
 And the hockey event has had an alternate location in Meredith, Lake Waukewan, that has been a reliable backup when Lake Winnipesaukee ice has been too thin.